 The Serpae Tetra (also known as jewel tetra) is a fish species native to the Amazon River basin.
 It is found in countries such as Argentina, Brazil, Paraguay, Peru, and Bolivia.
 In their natural habitat, these vibrant fish inhabit slow-moving backwaters with dark, murky water and plenty of vegetation (they usually swim around tree roots).
 When choosing Serpae Tetra tank mates, it’s essential to consider other peaceful and swift-swimming species that can coexist harmoniously in a similar environment.

 Recreating their natural environment in your aquarium is crucial for the well-being of your fish.
 This includes providing slow-moving water flow, dim lighting, and maintaining suitable water parameters.
-Blackwater extract, tannins, or peat can be used to replicate the acidic, soft water conditions native to a species’ natural environment.
+Blackwater extract, tannins, or peat is used to replicate the acidic, soft water conditions native to a species’ natural environment.
 This allows an aquarium to more accurately mirror the fish’s original habitat, providing a better environment for them to live in.

 Appearance & Gender Differences